Woodbridge in San Joaquin County, California — The American West (Pacific Coastal)

 Location.
 38° 9.007′ N, 121° 18.273′ W. Marker is in Woodbridge, California, in San Joaquin County.
+Marker is located on the grounds of Woodbridge Grammar School.
 Touch for map.
-Marker is located on the grounds of Woodbridge Grammar School.
 Marker is at or near this postal address: 18500 North Lilac Street, Woodbridge CA 95258, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Salem School Bell (approx. 0.7 miles away); Woman's Club of Lodi (approx. 1.8 miles away); Laura de Force Gordon (approx. 1.8 miles away); Hotel Lodi (approx. 2 miles away); The First A&W Root Beer Lodi Mission Arch (approx. 2.1 miles away); Old Lodi (Mokelumne Station) (approx. 2.1 miles away); Lodi Arch (approx. 2.1 miles away).
+Salem School Bell (approx. 0.7 miles away); Woman's Club of Lodi (approx. 1.8 Laura de Force Gordon (approx. 1.8 miles away); Hotel Lodi (approx. 2 miles away); The First A&W Root Beer (approx. 2 miles away); Lodi Mission Arch (approx. 2.1 miles away); Old Lodi (Mokelumne Station) (approx. 2.1 miles away); Lodi Arch (approx. 2.1 miles away).

 Regarding San Joaquin Valley College.
 This site was designated at California Registered Historical Landmark No.520 on July 13, 1954.